githen-cmd/colla/README.md

 # colla

-Small Python CLI for file and config utilities.
+Small Python CLI for file and config helpers.

 ## Install